NLnetLabs/rpki-doc/source/krill/api.rst

        -o /local/out \
        --additional-properties=packageName=krill_api

+   # install the generated library where your Python 3 can find it
    python3 -m venv $VENVDIR
    source $VENVDIR/bin/activate
    pip3 install wheel
    pip3 install $GENDIR/out/

-And then run the sample client program:
+3. Run the sample application:

 .. code-block:: bash

-   python3 /tmp/krill_test.py
+   $ python3 /tmp/krill_test.py
+   {'cas': [{'handle': 'ca'}]}

-To learn more about using your OpenAPI generated client library consult the :file:`README.md` file that is created in the generated client library directory, e.g. :file:`$GENDIR/out/README.md` in the example above.
+..
+Tip:: To learn more about using the generated client library, consult the
+         documentation in `$GENDIR/out/README.md`.

 ..
 Warning::